hphelion/documentation/community/community.glossary.md

 :     Elastic compute cloud; Amazon's cloud computing platform.

 ###Eve###
 :     An HP Cloud OS composite provisioning service that uses a topology design and profile to create VMs, volumes, and network segments as described in the topology.
-Eve uses Graffiti service for determining resource pool existence, traits, and User identity mapping.
+Eve uses the Graffiti service to determine the resource pool existence, traits, and user identity mapping.

 ## F